ChristerNilsson/FairPair2/README.md

 FairPair 2 is a major rewrite of FairPair 1

 * Only one page is used
-* Performance Rating with extrapolation (magnusKarlsson) for 0% and 100% is used
+* Performance Rating with extrapolation (Magnus Karlsson) for 0% and 100% is used
-* p5js replaced with html
-* handles one or two games per round

-## Commands

-* 1: Enter a win
-* 0: Enter a loss
-* r or space: Enter a draw
-* Up Arrow
-* Down Arrow
-* Home
-* End
-* Delete
-* Pair
-* ctrl-p prints

 ## Advantages with FairPair

 [Try it!](https://christernilsson.github.io/FairPair2)

 * FairPair makes players of similar strength meet
-* To make players comparable, Enhanced Performance Rating is used
+* To make players comparable, Performance Rating is used
-* EPR = add a draw against an average player before calculating Performance Rating

 ## Disadvantages with Swiss

 * A win against the strongest is worth exactly as much as a win against the weakest
 * Big elo gaps gives very little new information